Contest loggers are a little like clothes. Some like a particular style, some don't.

 [Ctrl][M].
 For for more details, see the ESM introduction.

 Tools|Data entry|Enable Run/S&P switching

-- Allows switching between Run and S&P. Shall always be enabled, except perhaps in a DX-pedition.
+- Allows switching between Run and S&P. Recommended setting unless in a DX-pedition.

 Tools|Data entry|Enable automatic Run/S&P selection

-- Very conveniently makes DXLog automatically switch to S&P when you move the VFO knob or grab a spot.
+- Makes DXLog automatically switch to S&P when you move the VFO knob or grab a spot.
+Recommended.

 Tools|Data entry|Exchange guessing|Automatic